pixeljetstream/zbstudio-graphicscodepack/README.md

 There is two differnt options:

-* Put the contents of this repository into zbstudio's package directory
+* Install like a regular package, put the lua file and the subdirectory of this repository into zbstudio's package directory
 * Put a dummy file into the package directory that simply forwards to the content of this repository:

   `return dofile([[Absolute filepath to graphicspackage.lua]])`